 If the claim is for pregnancy complications, we'll pay £5,000 per pregnancy unless the claim is because of foetal death in utero, neo-natal death or still birth as defined in section 4, in which case we'll pay £5,000 per foetus or child.
 We'll pay a claim under Additional Conditions Cover as a lump sum.

-If your plan includes more than one Critical Illness Cover or you have more than one plan with us covering the same person, and these provide Critical Illness Cover, the limits above apply to each Critical Illness Cover and plan you have.
+If your plan includes more than one Critical Illness Cover or you have more than one plan with us covering the same person, and these provide Critical Illness Cover, the limits above apply to all Critical Illness Cover and plans you have with us.
 If the claim is for an additional condition other than pregnancy complications, we'll make only one payment for each person covered for each additional condition.
-The limits above apply to each plan you have with us that includes a cover similar to Additional Conditions Cover.
+The limits above apply to all plans you have with us that include a cover similar to Additional Conditions Cover.